mjallow2021/demoDocker/Associate/docker-compose.md

 After the install check the version
 `docker-compose --version`

-If its installed, it will display version number
+If its installed, it will display version number or run To get more info about commands
+`docker-compose --version`

 The docker compose file is usually called that name, but can be given any other name, and can be in YAML or JSON.